mhaugrud/msumcspy/_sources/PythonTurtle/race.rst

 Random Numbers
 --------------

 Before we begin writing code for this lab, we need to introduce one more Python module.
 The ``random`` module allows us to generate random numbers.
 It's easy to use:

 .. activecode:: lab01_1
    :nocanvas:

    import random

    x = random.randrange(1,10)
    print(x)

 The ``randrange`` function as called in the example above, generates a random number from 1 to 9.
 Even though we said 10 the randrange function works just like the *range* function when it comes to starting and stopping points.
 Now if you run the program over and over again you should see that each time you run it a different number is generated.
 Random numbers are the basis of all kinds of interesting programs we can write, and the ``randrange`` function is just one of many functions available in the random module.

+.. admonition:: Modify the program ...

+   - On line 2, make a loop that repeats 20 times.

+   - Indent lines 3 and 4 so they become the body of the loop.

+   - Run a couple of times and notice the different random integers.

 Turtle Races
 ------------